Melbourne Victory jump back on top of the A-League

+Melbourne Victory has regained top spot on the A-League table with a 1-0 win over Adelaide United.
 A Nicky Ward header was the difference between the two teams in what was a catch up match from when the Reds were involved in the Asian Champions League, giving the Victory their third win on the trot.

 In front of 27,916 (the second highest attendance at the Telstra Dome this season), the Victory began convincingly by pushing forward early with plenty of attack in the first 10 mins.